The Sun Never Sets On The Empire

 Historical Context

 The rise of the British Empire was a gradual process, beginning in the late 16th century with early English colonization efforts in North America and the West Indies.
-Over the next few centuries, through a combination of trade, conquest, and strategic alliances, Britain expanded its global footprint.
+Which means over the next few centuries, through a combination of trade, conquest, and strategic alliances, Britain expanded its global footprint.
 The 18th and 19th centuries saw particularly rapid expansion, driven by industrialization, naval power, and a desire for resources and markets.
 By the late 19th century, the British Empire was the largest empire in history, controlling nearly a quarter of the world's population and land area.

 The expression "the sun never sets" served as a powerful symbol of this imperial might.
-It conveyed a sense of permanence, stability, and unwavering authority.
+Which means it conveyed a sense of permanence, stability, and unwavering authority.
 It suggested that British power was so extensive and enduring that it was as constant and reliable as the sun itself.
 This image was carefully cultivated by the British government and media to project an image of strength both at home and abroad.

 The Reality Behind the Symbol